Skip to main content

 $tracker->flushEmitters();

-This will empty the event buffers of all emitters associated with your tracker object and send any left over events.
-In future releases, this will be an automatic process but for now, it remains manual.
+This empties the event buffers of all emitters associated with your tracker object and sends any left over events.
+In future releases, this may be an automatic process but for now, it remains manual.

 Sync

-The Sync emitter is a very basic synchronous emitter which supports both GET and POST request types.
+The Sync emitter is a basic synchronous emitter which supports both GET and POST request types.

 As of version 0.7.0, the emitter has the capability to retry failed requests.
-In case connection to the collector can't be established or the request fails with a 4xx (except for 400, 401, 403, 410, 422) or 5xx status code, the same request is retried.
+In case connection to the Collector can't be established or the request fails with a 4xx (except for 400, 401, 403, 410, 422) or 5xx status code, the same request is retried.
 The number of times a request should be retried is configurable but defaults to 1.
-There is a back-off period between subsequent retries, which starts with 100ms (configurable) and increases exponentially.
+The default back-off period between subsequent retries, starts with 100 ms (configurable) and increases exponentially.

 Example emitter creation: